dynamsoft-docs/license-server-docs/about/terms.md

 ## License File

-When you acquire a license based on License 2.0, you get a License File that contains the license definition.
+A License File defines a license based on License 2.0.

-Each License File has a unique `LicenseId` and an [`Alias`](#alias).
-You can also find out information like the licensee (OrganizationID) and whether the license has been activated (LicenseStatus), etc. For example:
+Each License File has a unique `LicenseId`, an [`Alias`](#alias) and detailed license information (defined by License Item(s)).
+It also includes information like the licensee (OrganizationID) and whether the license has been activated (LicenseStatus), etc. For example:

 ```text
 LicenseId: 100028117